NREL/EP-Launch/docs/intro.rst

 This document provides an introduction to EP-Launch, a Quickstart guide for users, and setup instructions for developers.

+The code for EP-Launch is hosted on `Github <https://github.com/NREL/EP-Launch>`_.
+Known issues are on the `Issue Tracker <https://github.com/NREL/EP-Launch/issues>`_.

 What is it?
 -----------